Loading…

 Practical AI for Australian garage door installers and service businesses: faster quotes, parts identification, scheduling, and warranty admin.

-Garage door installers run two businesses at once — installs and service.
-Both have admin tails that eat your evenings.
-AI for garage door installers isn't about replacing your techs on site — it's about handling the structured drafting, scheduling, and paperwork that's currently slowing you down.
+AI for garage door installers isn't about replacing your techs on site.
+It's about handling the structured drafting, scheduling, and paperwork that's currently slowing you down.

 The work itself is straightforward for an experienced operator.
 The slow parts are: identifying parts before a service call so the tech arrives with the right gear, drafting quotes for residential new-builds and replacements, handling warranty claims back to the manufacturer, scheduling around customers who work 9-5, and chasing payment from builders.

 A garage door business doing 15–30 jobs a week is doing 60–100 customer interactions a week.
-Most of those are structured and repetitive — which is exactly where AI helps.
+Most of those are structured and repetitive — which is exactly where AI helps, and it's the same pattern we see with handymen and multi-trade operators across Australia.

 The use cases that consistently deliver for garage door installers: